paketo-buildpacks/pipeline-builder/README.md

 * [Example `create-builder.yml`](https://github.com/projectriff/builder/blob/main/.github/workflows/create-builder.yml)
 * [Example `test.yml`](https://github.com/projectriff/builder/blob/main/.github/workflows/tests.yml)

 `builder` is an object that describes the `repository` a builder should be published to.
-If defined, a `create-builder` workflow is created thats creates and publishes a new builder when a release is published as well as adds a `create-builder` job to the tests workflow that is run on each PR and each commit.
+If defined, a `create-builder` workflow is created that's creates and publishes a new builder when a release is published as well as adds a `create-builder` job to the tests workflow that is run on each PR and each commit.
 It will also add additional content to the draft release notes about the contents of the build package and will update the digest of the builder in the published release notes.
-Finally it will add update workflows for the lifecyle and builder image elements of the `builder.toml` file.
+Finally it will add update workflows for the lifecycle and builder image elements of the `builder.toml` file.

 #### `docker_credentials` (optional)
 ```yaml